-Bunge Ltd (BG), the world’s second- largest oilseed processor, has invested in Cobalt Technologies Inc. and may install the biotechnology company’s equipment at one of its Brazil sugar-cane mills to boost returns.
+Bunge Ltd (BG:US), the world’s second- largest oilseed processor, has invested in Cobalt Technologies Inc. and may install the biotechnology company’s equipment at one of its Brazil sugar-cane mills to boost returns.

 Bunge Global Innovation LLC has joined Cobalt’s series E preferred stock round, Mountain View, California-based Cobalt Technologies said today in a statement without disclosing the size of the investment.